-At the end of 2017, the LCPD contracted with the Yuba and Sutter Probation Departments to have juveniles attend the Maxine Singer Youth Guidance Center, "Camp Singer," as an alternative to out of home placement and extended Juvenile Hall stays.
+Lake County Probation Department contracts with the Yuba and Sutter County Probation Departments to have juveniles attend the Maxine Singer Youth Guidance Center, "Camp Singer," as an alternative to out of home placement and extended Juvenile Hall stays.
 Camp Singer is a 365 day court commitment program, for youth ages 14 and older, wherein the last phase is spent on a family furlough.
-Youth have the ability to graduate from the program up to six (6) months earlier if their behavior and individual progress warrants an early release.
+Youth can graduate from the program up to six (6) months early if their behavior and individual progress warrants an early release.
 The primary objectives of Camp Singer are to focus on community protection and redirection of maladaptive behavior.
-Camp Singer focuses on providing a highly structured and disciplined environment which will help curb the youth's delinquent behavior.
+Camp Singer focuses on providing a highly-structured and disciplined environment which will help curb the youth's delinquent behavior.